vijaylaxmipb/Inkspire-Insights/README.md

 ### Database Security

-- The database URL and secret key are stored in the `env.py` file to prevent unwanted connections to the database.
+- The database URL and secret key are stored in the `.env` file to prevent unwanted connections to the database.
 This setup was implemented before the first push to GitHub.
 - Cross-Site Request Forgery (CSRF) tokens are used on all forms throughout the site to enhance security.
 - The application uses a PostgreSQL database, manually configured in the `settings.py` file due to an error where the default database was not being detected or displayed properly.